kinecosystem/kin-ecosystem-android-sdk/docs/NATIVE_EARN.md

 *To request payment for a user who has completed an Earn offer:*

 1. Create a JWT that represents an Earn offer signed by you, using the header and payload templates below.
-(See [Building the JWT Token](#BuildJWT) for more details about JWT structure).
+(See [Generating the JWT Token](../README.md#generating-the-jwt-token) for more details about JWT structure).

 **JWT header:**
 ```